 The lead up to He Xie (Crabs)

 Before the studio was demolished, Ai hosted a dinner at the Shanghai studio as a satirical nod to the studio’s planned destruction by the administration.
-Eventually, the government barred him from his own dinner attending, mostly characterized by one of Ai’s most talked about installations- He Xie (crabs).
+Eventually, the government barred him from his own dinner attending, characterized mainly by one of Ai’s most talked about installations- He Xie (crabs).

 What the title references

 As the name suggests, the installation consisted of 3,000 incredibly real-like river crabs piled up across a corner of a room.
 Ai Wei Wei titled the work He Xie, a homonym for harmony and a phrase used regularly by the government.
 He Xie, according to sources, also refers to a slang term that represents internet censorship2.

 The meaning of Ai Weiwei’s porcelain crabs

-Ai Wei used porcelain crabs to represent himself, an artist whose voice has been restricted by authorities and has been forced to remain uncomfortably in a space that he does not belong in, motionless and restful.
+Ai Wei used porcelain crabs to represent himself, an artist whose voice has been restricted by authorities and has been forced to remain uncomfortably in a space in which he does not belong, motionless and restful.
 In the installation, a single crab was placed on a skirting board to symbolize the Ai Weiwei who it appears had managed to reclaim his passport3 for an amazing chance to show his artworks outside China for the first time in years.

 About Ai Weiwei